As waves propagate from deep towards shallow water they interact with the seabed. Because of the large scale variations of the bottom topography

 This source term describes the lowest order resonant interaction between a triad of two wave components with the same frequency but different wave number vectors

-and (and thus the associated directions and ), and a bottom component that has the difference wave number
+), and a bottom component that has the difference wave number

 .